Financing Available! We have financing options available for your next project. Learn more →

 Read Our Local Reviews

-The work we provide and the reviews from our customers say a lot on their own.
-Take a look at what they have shared about their experience with us:
+The results we deliver and the feedback from our customers speak for themselves.
+Take a moment to see what they say about working with us:

-Contact Us Today
+Talk With Us Today

 Small mistakes below the ground can turn into costly problems above the surface.

-Do not rely on guesswork for sizing or placement when a building’s weight is on the line.
-Small mistakes below grade often become costly problems to fix later.
+Do not guess on sizing or placement when a structure’s weight is involved.
+Small mistakes below grade often lead to expensive repairs later.

-If you want a clear answer, schedule an on-site evaluation or quote with Anchored Construction & Restoration.
-For installation support, repair work, or a site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.
+If you want peace of mind, schedule an on-site evaluation or quote with Anchored Construction & Restoration.
+For installation services, repairs, or a site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.